NrgNinja/vault-76/README.md

 cd entrance
 ```

-Then, you gotta make sure you have Cargo installed:
+*Also make sure you have Cargo installed:*

 Check that you are able to compile, without actually compiling:
 ```bash